-Sustainable value chains are available that include the supply of sustainable bio-based feedstock and conversion into products and solutions that contribute to the transformation of the energy system.
-Value chains can also include utilisation of side streams and residual streams, and in interaction with other bio-based products.
+Sustainable value chains are available that encompass the supply of sustainable bio-based raw material and conversion to products and solutions that are in demand by the market.
+Value chains also include utilisation of side streams and residual streams, and in interaction with other industries and/or sectors.